novamassey/WAR/README.md

 >Items I would like to explore next on this project are:
 * be able to click the **WAR** cards to flip them, rather than relying on the button and random index
 * explore further use of keyframe animations, css transitions to make interaction with the page more engaging
-* create a **WAR** page that uses an interval or setTimeOut function to diplay on a full page **THIS MEANS WAR** each word at a time.
+* create a **WAR** page that uses an interval or setTimeOut function to display on a full page **THIS MEANS WAR!**
-* explore incorporation of gifs, I like the simple appearance and using images tended to not mesh with my overall desire for a simple design, but I think there could be limited git usage that would make the game more entertaining.
+* possible incorporation of gifs to maket the page more entertaining